This French soup is one of my all-time favorites. Plus, it’s super simple to make, so what’s not to like about it!

-Originally they served that soup cold when the weather was super warm.
-It’s what they call a Vichyssoise.
-Not sure about you but eating a cold soup is not my thing đŸ˜‰
+Originally, they served that soup cold when the weather was super warm.
+It’s what they call vichyssoise.
+Not sure about you, but eating cold soup isn’t my thing.

 - 2 leeks